[This blog was originally published in November of 2019 and updated with new content in May of 2021.]

 - We added a health-check under the ‘configuration’ section that will check our application port is up after the deployment.

-Finally, we add the application to our blueprint.
+Finally, we add the application to our environment blueprint.
 The blueprint's YAML defines a set of applications and their dependencies and provides a way to define the required infrastructure and application parameters.

 In summary, the list of 9 tedious configuration tasks we mentioned in the first section of this blog will be entirely automated by Colony.